ExpertPDF Pdf Creator - library for .NET 2.0 and .NET 3.5

 2. Installation

-The ExpertPDF PDF Creator for .NET 2.0 and .NET 3.5 is delivered as a zip archive and it doesn't have an installer.
+The ExpertPDF PDF Creator for .NET is delivered as a zip archive and it doesn't have an installer.
 You have to simply unzip the archive in a folder on the disk.
 Below is a brief description of the folders from the archive.

 2.1 Bin Folder